(02) 9192 1600

 Recovery

-Post-surgery, you will be closely monitored in a recovery room for a few hours.
-Most patients can go home the same day, but occasionally an overnight stay in the hospital may be recommended.
-Bandages may be applied to your face to minimize swelling and support the healing tissues.
+After surgery, you will be monitored in a recovery area for a few hours.
+In many cases, patients can return home the same day, although an overnight hospital stay may occasionally be recommended.
+Bandages may be applied to the face to help manage swelling and support healing tissues.

-Swelling and bruising are expected after a facelift and will begin to subside after a few days.
-Most patients feel presentable and ready to return to daily activities within two weeks.
+Swelling and bruising are common after a facelift and generally begin to decrease after several days.
+Many people are able to resume their usual daily activities within about two weeks, though this can vary.

 • Time off work